 TICKET PRICING AND ALLOCATION

 The club endeavours to ensure all Swans fixtures are accessible by offering a broad range of ticket prices both in terms of matchday tickets and season tickets.
-For all Championship fixture played at the Liberty Stadium, tickets are priced at £30 for adults with adult season ticket prices starting at £439.
-Booking fee apply and further information on concessionary pricing is below.
+From the 2023-24 season home fixtures are split into three categories, with prices adjusted accordingly.
+This information can be found below.

 At least five per cent of tickets are made available to non-season ticket holder via the club’s Jack Army Membership and then general sale where available after Jack Army priority.

-Concessionary prices are available to junior supporters (under-18), senior citizen (65 and over), and full-time students (16 and over with proof) is required as evidence of concessionary status.
+Concessionary prices are available to junior supporters (under-18) and Under 12, senior citizen (65 and over), and full-time students (16 and over with proof) is required as evidence of concessionary status.
 If purchasing online or over the phone, then supporters are encouraged to bring the proof with them to the match in the event of spot-checks.

 The allocation of ticket priority for away games will be announced when allocations from the opposing club are known.
 In most circumstances priority will be provided to season ticket holders via the Jack Army Membership scheme.
 Information on available tickets and the appropriate on-sale dates will be communicated via the official website and the relevant official news outlets.

 The club reserves the right, where appropriate, to include extra criteria such as Jack Army points and/or alter the selling structure.